muzamelhashimi10/Databases-Advanced-assignment/README.md

 For redis,
 first: docker run -d --network=host redis
 Second: docker run --network=host python-redis
+To run redis,
+redis-cli then PING if PONG(means redis is running)

 We do the same with for mongo,
 irst: docker run -d --network=host mongo
 Second: docker run --network=host python-mongo
+We should always start mongo so the mongo docker could work: sudo sytemctl start mongod

+How to run docker?
+sudo systemctl restart docker
 If sometime docker shows connection error.
 It can be solved through: sudo chmod 666 /var/run/docker.sock

-We should always start mongo so the mongo docker could work: sudo sytemctl start mongod
+### Some useful commands for docker
+docker ps (shows all the running containers) docker ps -a (shows all the container whether running or stopped) docker info docker image ls (list of all images installed)